-They spend over 4 months and a total of 14.5 hours on the car buying process, but the majority of that – up to 9 hours -- is spent online researching to improve their in-store experience.
+They spend over 4 months and a total of 14.5 hours on the car buying process.
+The majority of that—up to 9 hours—is spent online researching to improve their in-store experience.

-Dealerships using the 321 Ignition mobile-first platform offer the full panoply of buying information.
-Its advanced and responsive customer engagement, intuitive navigation, graphic and marketing messaging tools and techniques provide dealers with a more effective tool to communicate with these prospective buyers.
+321 Ignition Mobile-First platform offers the full range of buying information.
+321's responsive customer engagement, intuitive navigation, marketing messaging tools, and techniques provide dealers with effective communication tools.

-Using design and functionality, based on millions of engagements and interactions with customers in other industries, the 321 Ignition platform offers enterprise-class digital marketing capabilities to new and pre-owned dealerships to maximize customer contacts and increase sales conversions.
+Using functionality and design based on millions of engagements and interactions with customers from other industries; the 321 Ignition platform offers enterprise-class digital marketing capabilities to new and pre-owned dealerships.
+The goal is to maximize customer contacts and increase sales conversions.

 Informed consumers are looking for special offers, incentives and clear breakdowns of models, trim levels, safety features and warranty protections.
 These are the salient details that the 321 Ignition platform incorporates, organizes and delivers with impact and clarity.

-However, with increased competition in the pickup truck marketplace, dealerships with the most effective online resources are best positioned to make significant sales advances.
-While a traditional auto showroom staff can be motivated and incentivized to maximize sales, the newest crop of Millennial and Gen Z buyers are resistant to salesmanship versus a customer service-oriented approach.
+However, increased competition in the pickup truck marketplace means dealerships with the most effective online resources will make significant sales advances.
+The newest crop of Millennial and Gen Z buyers are resistant to salesmanship versus a customer service-oriented approach.

-These buyers are also time challenged and have high expectations of comprehensive transparency in the process.
 They are suspicious of traditional showroom sales tactics.
 Going to a dealership website must be a satisfying and productive experience.
-These tech-savvy consumers know that with a very little bit of online research, detailed information on the dealer cost on every make and model is widely available from multiple sources.
+Millennials know that with a little bit of online research, detailed information on the dealer cost is widely available from multiple sources.

 Based on the results of dealerships using the platform, consumers overwhelmingly prefer the 321 Ignition web-rooming experience.
 The average site visit lasting over 12 minutes and 31 seconds.
 This is 2 to 3 times higher than average visit times of market leaders like Autotrader.com (6:05), Cargurus.com (4:51), and Carmax.com (4:58).